Skip to main content

 Invisible women veterans: A history of reluctance

-For instance, of the more than 50,000 women who served in Korea and 265,000 who served during the Vietnam War (11,000 of them in Vietnam), little is known or said.
-Many may not claim their veteran status or acknowledge the disabilities, injuries, and illnesses they experienced from their service.
-When people think of women and veteran in the same sentence, it is not likely these women come to mind; yet today the median age of Korean War veterans is 81, and 68 for Vietnam veterans.
+For instance, little is known or said of the more than 50,000 women who served in Korea and 265,000 who served during the Vietnam War.
+Many may not claim their veteran status or acknowledge service-related disabilities, injuries, and illnesses.
+While the median age of Korean War veterans is 81, and 68 for Vietnam veterans, these women likely don’t come to mind.

 Their conditions may include: